rapidfish/personnummer/README.md

 # Personnummer API

-## Open Source Java API to handle Swedish "Personnummer" (personal identity number)
+## Java API to handle Swedish Personnummer, similar to SSN (Social Security Number)

 Features...

 * validates and extracts information from Swedish personnummer. *

-* Automatically shows correct era in output (toString) of Personnummer, even when not present in input *

 * This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 *